sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 That's it!
 Not a single `if(ftype)` required.
-From here on, we just had to add a separate dispatch for the 3- to 5-center interactions and add the type-aware wrappers for all the different kernels implemented in Gromacs.
+From here on, we just had to add a separate dispatch for the 3- to 5-center interactions and add the type-aware wrappers for all the different kernels implemented in GROMACS.

 What have we achieved?
 We've
 * avoided future maintenance headaches by not writing a fragile translation layer